-Risks related to the discovery and development of our single-agent and combination therapy candidates.
+Risks related to the discovery and development of our product candidates

 We are early in our development efforts.
-Our business is heavily dependent on the successful development, regulatory approval and commercialization of our current and future single-agent and combination therapy candidates.
+Our business is heavily dependent on the successful development, regulatory approval and commercialization of our current and future product candidates.

-We have no drugs or combination therapies approved for sale, and our clinical-stage programs are in early stages of clinical development.
-The success of our business, including our ability to finance our company and generate revenue in the future, will primarily depend on the successful development, regulatory approval and commercialization of our single-agent and combination therapy candidates and, in particular, the advancement of our current clinical-stage programs, which are in early stages of clinical development.
-Given our stage of development, it may be many years, if we succeed at all, before we have demonstrated the safety and efficacy of a single-agent or combination therapy candidate sufficient to warrant approval for commercialization.
-We cannot be certain that our single-agent and combination therapy candidates will receive regulatory approval or be successfully commercialized even if we receive regulatory approval.
+We have no drugs or combination therapies approved for sale, and our most advanced development programs are in early stages of clinical development or preparing to enter clinical development.
+The success of our business, including our ability to finance our company and generate revenue in the future, will primarily depend on the successful development, regulatory approval and commercialization of our product candidates and, in particular, progressing our most advanced development programs.
+Given our stage of development, it may be many years, if we succeed at all, before we have demonstrated the safety and efficacy of a product candidate sufficient to warrant approval for commercialization.
+We cannot be certain that our product candidates will receive regulatory approval or be successfully commercialized even if we receive regulatory approval.

-We have not previously submitted a new drug application, or NDA, to the U.S. Food and Drug Administration, or FDA, or similar approval filings to a comparable foreign regulatory authority, for any single-agent or combination therapy candidate.
-An NDA or other relevant regulatory filing must include extensive preclinical and clinical data and supporting information to establish that the single-agent or combination therapy candidate is safe and effective for each desired indication.
+We have not previously submitted a new drug application, or NDA, to the U.S. Food and Drug Administration, or FDA, or similar approval filings to a comparable foreign regulatory authority, for any product candidate.
+An NDA or other relevant regulatory filing must include extensive preclinical and clinical data and supporting information to establish that the product candidate is safe and effective for each desired indication.
 The NDA or other relevant regulatory filing must also include significant information regarding the chemistry, manufacturing and controls for the product.
-We cannot be certain that our current or future single-agent and combination therapy candidates will be successful in clinical trials or receive regulatory approval.
-Further, even if they are successful in clinical trials, our current or future single-agent and combination therapy candidates may not receive regulatory approval.
-If we do not receive regulatory approvals for current or future single-agent and combination therapy candidates, we may not be able to continue our operations.
-Even if we successfully obtain regulatory approval to market a single-agent or combination therapy candidate, our revenue will depend, in part, upon the size of the markets in the territories for which we gain regulatory approval and have commercial rights, as well as the availability of competitive products, whether there is sufficient third-party reimbursement and adoption by physicians.
+We cannot be certain that our current or future product candidates will be successful in clinical trials or receive regulatory approval.
+Further, even if they are successful in clinical trials, our current or future product candidates may not receive regulatory approval.
+If we do not receive regulatory approvals for current or future product candidates, we may not be able to continue our operations.
+Even if we successfully obtain regulatory approval to market a product candidate, our revenue will depend, in part, upon the size of the markets in the territories for which we gain regulatory approval and have commercial rights, as well as the availability of competitive products, whether there is sufficient third-party reimbursement and adoption by physicians.

-We plan to seek regulatory approval to commercialize our single-agent and combination therapy candidates both in the United States and in select foreign countries.
+We may plan to seek regulatory approval to commercialize our product candidates in the United States and in select foreign countries.
 While the scope of regulatory approval generally is similar in other countries, in order to obtain separate regulatory approval in other countries, we must comply with numerous and varying regulatory requirements of such countries regarding safety and efficacy.
 Other countries also have their own regulations governing, among other things, clinical trials and commercial sales, as well as pricing and distribution of drugs, and we may be required to expend significant resources to obtain regulatory approval and to comply with ongoing regulations in these jurisdictions.

-In the future, we may also become dependent on other single-agent and combination therapy candidates that we may develop or acquire.
-The clinical and commercial success of our single-agent and combination therapy candidates and future single-agent and combination therapy candidates will depend on a number of factors, including the following:
+In the future, we may also become dependent on other product candidates that we may develop or acquire.
+The clinical and commercial success of our product candidates and future product candidates will depend on a number of factors, including the following: